Skip to main content

 Click here to access the electronic CFO designation form and template Resolution.

 A.R.S. §41-1279.07(E) requires community college districts to provide the Arizona Auditor General the name of the CFO designated to officially submit the current year’s ABELR by July 31 each year.
 The current year is the fiscal year the entity is operating in on July 31.
-If a new CFO is appointed midyear, community college districts s must submit an updated form and documentation.
+If a new CFO is appointed midyear, community college districts must submit an updated form and documentation.

 ABELRs and audited financial statements are due 9 months after fiscal year-end (due March 31 for June 30 fiscal year-end) per A.R.S. §41-1279.07(C)A.R.S. §15-1473 colleges to post their audited financial statements on their official websites within 7 days of filing with the Office.
 The financial statements must be accessible on the website for at least 60 months.